 How to Tie and dye

-The latest trend that many celebrities are wearing during the quarantine!
+The tie and dye, the latest trend that many celebrities are wearing during the quarantine!
 You either love it or hate it, but one thing is for sure; you saw it coming and leaving several times since its first appearance in the sixties.
 The tie and dye is having a major come back these days, and not only because Dior used the style for their last collection!
+No tie and dye kit needed, only bleach.
 Wanna know more?
 Read on!